thingsdb/ThingsDocs/v0/content/data-types/wtype/_index.md

 {{% notice note %}}

 When ThingsDB wraps a normal thing with a Type, each property must be compared to the definition of that Type to determine if it comes in the end result.
-However, if the source is an intance of Type, ThingsDB only needs to do this once and can use an internal cache for every other transition from that Type to Type.
+However, if the source is an instance of Type, ThingsDB only needs to do this once and can use an internal cache for every other transition from that Type to Type.

 {{% /notice %}}

-In the [example](#example) below we show a use case for wrapping a book type.
+In the [example](#example-1) below we show a use case for wrapping a book type.
 The set-up requires some code but once the Types are defined, it is rather easy to use.